ethanthoma/personal-website/posts/abusing_use.md

         False -> false
     }
 }

-let num = -23
-let positive_num = ifelse(num > 0, num, 0)
 ```

-It's nice!
-But then again, all it does is replace a case statement.
-People (imo)
+Which is nice!
+But then again, all it does is replace a case statement...

-like the `ifelse`.
-I literally avoid checking boolean conditions because writing
+Personally, I literally avoid matching against boolean conditions because
-an `ifelse` using a case sucks.

-That's why I **abuse** use.
+statements just feel super janky.
+That's why I **abuse** use (I typically use

-I love the [given library](https://github.com/inoas/gleam-given).
-But it is
+the [given library](https://github.com/inoas/gleam-given), but it is hardly the
-hardly the _worst_ way to use `use`.
+_worst_ way to use `use`).

-## Introduction to Abuse
+## Beginner's Guide to Abuse

-First, let us get some of the simpler ones.
-A common useful one is `param` and
+Let us learn about some of the simpler uses.
+A common pattern with `use` is
-`defer`.
+`param` and `defer`.

 ### param

-`param` is used in a couple gleam libraries and its primary use case is for
+`param` makes its appearance in a couple gleam libraries.
+It is primarily used
-making curried functions.
-Gleam doesn't natively auto-curry functions (you can a
+for making curried functions as Gleam doesn't do auto-currying.
+There used to be
-smidge with function captures but it isn't the same).
-There used to be helpers
-in the stdlib for making functions curried but they have long since been
+helpers in the stdlib for making functions curried but they have long since been
-removed.
-I think part of the issue was that you cannot make a simple function
-that will curry any function.
-Instead, the stdlib had to make a curry function
-for all possible function arities...which if we had some metaprogramming,
-wouldn't have been a problem...
+removed...but mostly because there was no easy way to generalize over the number
+of parameters (and Gleam seems to be moving away from the super functional
+side).
+If the lang had some metaprogramming, maybe it the currying-helper
+functions (and the former tuple helpers) would still be in the stdlib...

 `param` looks like this: